brpandey/leetcode-notes/sys-design/hacking/27_social_search.md

 to be customized based on the user's friends and activities.

-For example, on a web search engine, two users who search for a name such as "John" will get mostly similar results the more well-known Johns of the world and perhaps some local services that have " John" in their name.
+For example, on a web search engine, two users who search for a name such as "Stanley" will get mostly similar results of the more well-known Stanleys of the world and perhaps some local services that have "Stanley" in their name.

-However, two users who search for "John" on a social networking site will get different
+However, two users who search for "Stanley" on a social networking site will get different
-results: their friends or friends of friends named "John"
+results: their friends or friends of friends named "Stanley"

 ### 1. Clarify the problem and scope the use cases

-Use Cases:
+#### Use Cases:
 * A user types in keyword(s) in the search field.
 * A user receives results back that can include images, friends, people, places, and/or posts.
 * A user adds a post with a keyword.
 The post appears in the search results for those keywords within some minutes interval.

-Requirements:
+#### Requirements:
 * Posts can have explicit keyword(s) by using hashtags.
 * Social relevance can be measured through friends, location, previous likes, and content.
 * Sorting and scoring of the search results should be based on how close they are to the entity on a social graph.
 * The service should have high availability, and search results should be returned in less than a second
 * New posts with keyword(s) should appear within the relevant seats hours of making the post.

-Clarifying questions to ask:
+#### Clarifying questions to ask:

 * Should the system be designed as a graph search or keyword index search?
 * Should the search allow for semantics, phrases, and natural language for example "friends in New York or" "pictures of a dog and me"
 * Does indexing need to be performed on the keywords or the entire search phrase?

-2. Define the data models
+### 2. Define the data models

 Before we define the data models, we'll need to first explain how the social graph search works from a high level: